-The evaluation provides evidence that the actual version of the TOE (refer to chapter 2 for details on the TOE configuration) provides the Security Functions as specified by the developer.
+The evaluation provides evidence that the actual version of the TOE provides the Security Functions as specified by the developer.
 The test results confirm the correct implementation of the TOE Security Functions.

 For penetration testing the evaluators took all Security Functions into consideration.
 Intensive penetration testing was planned based on the analysis results and performed for the underlying mechanisms of Security Functions using bespoke equipment and expert know how.
 The penetration tests considered both the physical tampering of the TOE and attacks which do not modify the TOE physically.